B1nus/wezy/README.md

 - [ ] Finalise borrow checker rules
 - [ ] Formal grammar specification
 - [ ] Rewrite the compiler in crust

+You cannot make a language where a programmer cannot make mistakes.
+However, you can make a programming language which helps programmers avoid making mistakes.